deadpixi/contracts/README.rst

 The function specifying the condition doesn't have to be a lambda; it can be any function, and pre- and postconditions don't have to actually reference the arguments or results of the function at all.
-They can simply check the function's environments and effects:
+They can simply check the function's environment and effects:

     >>> names = set()
     >>> def exists_in_database(x):